HammadKhalid75/Wireless-and-Radiotechnology-Course-2026/Lab-1-Real-Time-MQTT-Monitoring-with-Grafana/README.md

 ## Grafana Dashboard Configuration

 ![Grafana Dashboard](Screenshot_1.png)
-*(Note: Ensure your uploaded image file matches the name in the markdown link above)*

 **Panel Explanation:** The panel above displays a real-time bar chart of the incoming temperature data.
 The X-axis represents the live timestamps as the data arrives, and the Y-axis represents the temperature values in Celsius (ranging between 20°C and 30°C).